hma02/cublasgemm-benchmark/README.md

 # cublasgemm-benchmark

-A simple, repeatable benchmark for validating the GPU performance over time based on cublas matrix multiplication.
+A simple and repeatable benchmark for validating the GPU performance based on cublas matrix multiplication.

 ##How to run

 Make sure your CUDA tool kit is setup (Your `nvcc` is on `$PATH`, shared libraries on `$LD_LIBRARY_PATH`, headers on `$CPATH`).
-Then excute the following command to start the test:
+Then execute the following command to start the test:

 ```shell
 $ ./run.sh